-- 1. This handle provides a friction lock between the upper face of the yoke and the bottom face of the carriage. - It should eliminate any play or rotation between these two parts when locked.
+- This handle provides a friction lock between the upper face of the yoke and the bottom face of the carriage. - It should eliminate any play or rotation between these two parts when locked.
 Its proper position for saw operation is approximately midway between the two sides of the yoke. - When sufficient wear has occured to permit the handle to move considerably to the rear, or strike the yoke before locking, the handle must be adjusted as follows: - 2.
-Remove carriage stop screw and lockwasher with a 1/4 inch hex-L wrench. - 3.
-Grasp the carriage assembly, move it carefully off the end of radial arm, holding it parallel to the radial arm until all carriage bearings are free of their tracks. - 4.
+Remove arm cap trim and arm cap. - Remove carriage stop screw and lockwasher with a 1/4 inch hex-L wrench. - 4.
+Grasp the carriage assembly, move it carefully off the end of radial arm, holding it parallel to the radial arm until all carriage bearings are free of their tracks. - 5.
 Rest the motor and carriage assembly on saw work table and re-install carriage stop screw and lockwasher.